 This is one of 3 possible backgrounds you can pick for your character in the series - being the Sole Survivor of a team of marines who got wiped out by Thresher Maws (who are 'bout as nasty as they sound).
 Can lead to an interesting scene later in the original entry, when you run across another survivor, who had been hunting down a group of scientists responsible for setting up the attack, in order to study the Thresher Maws.
 If you fail to 'talk him down', he'll execute the last of the scientists, and then say "The vids say that you're the only survivor... who am I to argue?" and then shoot himself.
 Very dramatic.

 Although not named explicitly, the Colonist background also has Shepard as the sole survivor of a batarian slave raid that kills his or her entire family.
+It's possible to combine this with the Sole Survivor background, creating a Shepard whose pre-Spectre life probably qualifies as cursed.

 In Mass Effect 2, if you do everything wrong, Joker will be the sole survivor of the suicide mission.